 Setting up Two-Factor Authentication (TFA) - Microsoft Authenticator

 Microsoft Authenticator is a software-based authentication token developed by Microsoft.
 The token provides a six-digit number that users must enter as the second factor of authentication.
 You need to install the Microsoft Authenticator app on your smart phone or tablet devices.
 It generates a six-digit number, which changes every 30 seconds.
 With the app, you don’t have to wait a few seconds to receive a text message.
-Here's the sequence of events involved in using Microsoft Authenticator as the second level of authentication to login to PAM360:

 - A user tries to access PAM360 web-interface.